 SARATOGA LAKE AQUATIC WEED HARVESTING PROGRAM

-• Not entering shallow water areas with the harvesters preserves refuge areas for aquatic wildlife and limits the risk of endangering wildlife.
+- Not entering shallow water areas with the harvesters preserves refuge areas for aquatic wildlife and limits the risk of endangering wildlife.

-• Operating the harvesters in between docks puts the harvesters at risk for damage and private property at risk for damage.
+- Operating the harvesters in between docks puts the harvesters at risk for damage and private property at risk for damage.

-• The SLPID board expresses that the harvesting program’s focus must be for access to deep water and cannot be for inshore personal use clean-up.
-Please respect the operators doing their jobs; it is not as easy as it appears.
+- The SLPID board emphasizes that the harvesting program’s focus is limited and cannot be for inshore personal use clean-up.
+We kindly ask that you respect the operators doing their jobs; it is not as easy as it appears, and they are working to maintain the beauty and health of our lake.

 Whether it is seen as good or bad, aquatic vegetation (lake weed) is a part of lake living.
 All summer long, the aquatic weed harvesting team is very busy on the lake with two aquatic weed harvesters cutting back the lake weeds.
 As the summer continues, the increase of warmer weather and sunshine has promoted more weed growth.
 The aquatic weed harvesters cut up to 15 truckloads or 20-25 tons a day.